All Episodes

 Well, last year I had had a major surgery on my leg.

-My sister-in-law came out to help care for me, and um she was getting ready to go back to Arizona.
+My sister-in-law came out to help care for me, and she was getting ready to go back to Arizona.

-Somehow we contracted COVID.
+Somehow, we contracted COVID.

-Um, I was having sinus infection kind of um actions and had reached out to my doctor, and he's like, Oh, yeah, you probably have a sinus infection because I'm prone to them.
+I was having sinus infection kind of actions and had reached out to my doctor.

 I had pretty mild symptoms.

-I did my quarantine and um really.
+I did my quarantine and really.

 Did you find the second time was even milder than the first time?